Our K-5 Style Rain-Gutter & Downspout Installation Quality Standards Page

 DMR's Work Standards for Gutters

 To the right is a copy of our cover sheet I have as part of our presentation folder I give each client when providing them a bid.
-In this presentation folder I also provide a list of my current prices, a copy of the Better Business Bureau's NW Business Integrity Award for the year 1997/98, 10 page FAQ, consumer protection information required by the CCB, along with other consumer protection pamphlet they wrote, and of course a detailed bid with a selection of color options for the pre-painted aluminum gutter parts.
+In this presentation folder I also provide a list of my current prices, a copy of the Better Business Bureau's NW Business Integrity Award for the year 1997/98 to show my long standing commitment to quality, 10 page FAQ, consumer protection information required by the CCB, along with other consumer protection pamphlet they wrote, and of course a detailed bid with a selection of color options for the pre-painted aluminum gutter parts.

 I also supply a physical sample of the gutter I install with a Monster Hidden Hanger screwed in place w/stainless steel screws.
-If the client is present at the time of the bid I also have a physical example of the Leaf-catcher we make, which has a stronger stainless steel screen in them, along with other samples of parts you will see no where else.
+If the Clients are present at the time of the bid I also have physical examples of the parts and a Leaf-catcher we custom make, which has a stronger stainless steel screen in them.

 You can click on each picture on this web page to get a better detailed look or link to pages with more detailed information and photos.

-I have specialized in custom rain management sheet metal fabrication and installation since 1992.
+I was an auto mechanic at my Father's shop specializing in Honda 600 cars for several years.
+I've specialized in custom rain management sheet metal fabrication and installation since 1992.
 In most cases I redesign the replacements to improve their rain management system from what was there before in numerous different ways.
+Largely not offered by other Gutter Contractors.
+Like: expansion joints, adding or moving downspouts to improve drainage, wood work with screws, other custom work, and much better dormer rain management to mention a few.

-Tia Rich decided to set aside her career in Nursing and Social Work to join David in this line of work full time for a few years, so she understands this work from all angles as well.
-Tia is also very artistic and has a positive influences on this presentation and the gutter work.
-She still loves being active in this business, but she has built up her business as a Midwife, so getting her hands covered with spray paint, caulk, and cuts from working with the sheet-metal would not be good for her line of work these days. she does not physically work with David much any more, but is often found with him writing up bids.
+Tia Rich (my Wife) back in 1999 had decided to set aside her career in Nursing and Social Work to join David in this line of work full time for a few years, so she understands this work intimately from all angles.
+Tia is also very artistic and has a positive influences on this presentation and the work we do.
+She still loves being active in this business, but she has built up her business as a Midwife, so getting her hands covered with spray paint, caulk, and cuts from working with the sheet-metal would not be good for her line of work these days.
+She does not physically work with me much any more, but is often found with him writing up bids.
 Her web site for her business is: http://inner-serenity.org.

-Other than coffee and tea, I don't use artificial stimulants or depressants on or off work.
-I have written web pages on the philosophy of good ethics in business and one's personal life to express my feelings on ethical responsibility.
-You can read more about my background on my Company History web page and Biography web page if you're so inclined.
+Other than coffee and tea, we don't use artificial stimulants or depressants on or off work.
+I have written web pages on the philosophy of good ethics in business and one's personal life to express my feelings on our personal ethical responsibility in this world.
+You can read more about my background on my Company History web page and Biography web page if you are so inclined.

 2. Honest Bidding:1999 Better Business Award